behzad1195/Applied-Statistics-for-ML/Hypothesis Testing/ReadMe.md

 - The result of a statistical hypothesis test must be interpreted for us to start making claims.
 There are two common forms that our results from the hypothesis can take and it must be interpreted in different ways.
 They are P-VALUE (the most common) and CRITICAL VALUE.
     - P-VALUE: This is a quantity that we can use to interpret or quantify the result of the test and either reject or fail to reject the H0.
 This is done by comparing P-VALUE with a given threshold or our significance level (it can be different from one project to another but the most common significance level is 95% or 0.95 followeed by 90% (0.9) and 99%(0.99)).
 Another way to explain is that for instance the probabilty of 99 heads in 100 flips is realtively small.
 The probability is called the P-VALUE.

-### Reject or Faill H0
+### Reject or Faill to Reject the H0
 - Reject: rejecting the H0 is one of two possible outcome of a hypothesis test.
 The H0 states that there is no STATISTICALY SIGNIFICANT change.
 Rejecting the H0 means that you conclude that there IS a statistically significant change.
 - For exampple let's assume that a man want to propose to a women, and the women says that I reject the HO this means the she actually accepted his propose.
 Because before asking they were only friend yet after accepting they become engaged which is a big change -> There is a STATISTICALY SIGNIFICANT change in their relationship and hence rejecting the H0.
-- But if she says No then she failed to reject H0 which means that there is no STATISTICALY SIGNIFICANT change in their relationship and they remain friends which in my humble opinion in any case (yes or no) there would be a huge change in their relationship ;).
+- But if she says No then she failed to reject H0 which means that there is no STATISTICALY SIGNIFICANT change in their relationship and they remain friends which in my humble opinion in any case (yes or no) there would be a huge change in their relationship 😉.
 But you get what these statisticians mean by this example.

 ### Errors in Hypothesis Testing:
 - In general there are two types of error in hypothesis testing namely, "Type I errors" and "Type II errors".
     - Type I errors: It's when you reject a True H0 -> False Positive (most serious error also known as alpha -> because the responsibility of choosing alpha is on you) -> in ML Type I error is same with PRECISION
     - Type II erros: It's when you accept (fail to reject) a False H0 -> False Negative (smaller probelm because it's not your fault.
 However if you chose your alpha wrong then it's somehow your problem as well but at job most of the time they tell you which kind of significance level they are looking for). -> in ML Type II error is same with RECALL
     - A kind of similar example is that assume a boy assumption is that a girl likes him but he's not sure whether to ask her out or not.
 So the H0 is that She likes him back.
-If the Truth is also that She likes HIM back then if he doesn't ask her out then its Type I error (reject the True H0, False Positive).
+If the Truth is also that She likes HIM back then if he doesn't ask her out then it's Type I error (reject the True H0, False Positive).
 But if she doesn't like Him back and he asks her anyway then it's Type II error (Fail to reject(accept) the H0, False Negative).

 ### Statistical Distributions:
 - Any sample of data has a form of distribution and as you know by now the most common one is the normal(Guassian) distribution.
 This distribution describe the groupping or density of observation which is called Probability Density Function(PDF).
 You can think of a distribution as a function that describes the relationship between observations and sample space.
 For example you may be interested in the age of humans with the individual age as observations in a domain and a age between 0 and 115 represeant a sample space.
 A DISTRIBUTION is a mathematical function that shows the realtionship between observations (individuall ages) and sample space (0 to 115).
 The mean, median, mode, Variance, STD, and etc. are all among the types of relationship you can find within a distribution.